olinguyen/olinguyen.github.io/_posts/2017-08-21-gsoc-final-post.md

 ## 4. Basic model

+In this first model, I investigated how well predictions could be when not using time series data.
+I ignored the temporal structure of the data, and only used the entire data of the first 24 hours in the ICU for a patient.
+A single time-shot computing the minimum, maximum and mean for that time period was used for the vital signs.
 For mortality prediction, two machine learning classifiers were used: logistic regression and linear support vector machine.
 These algorithms are commonly used and allow to learn the relationship between predictor variables and a binary outcome variable.

 ### 4.1 Results